Michael Roizen: Biography

 After attending the Nichols School, he received a Bachelor of Arts degree from Williams College in 1967 with a double major in Chemistry and Economics.
 Subsequently, he attended the University of California, San Francisco School of Medicine.
 His residency was at Harvard's Beth Israel Deaconess Medical Center.
 After 9 years on the faculty at the University of California, San Francisco, he was the chair of the Department of Anesthesia and Critical Care and Pain Management at the University of Chicago for 16 years.
 He then became dean of the School of Medicine and vice president for Biomedical Sciences at SUNY Upstate.

 He co-founded RealAge, a service providing personal health tools to consumers.
 In 2004 and was named chief wellness officer and chair of the Wellness Institute in 2007.

 Roizen still practices anesthesiology and internal medicine.
 He has served on the boards of five non-profit foundations.

 Roizen and his wife, Nancy, a developmental pediatrician, live in Cleveland, Ohio.
 The Roizens have two children.

 Media appearances

-He has appeared on various television shows and featured in various magazines. and biography.
+He has appeared on various television shows and was featured in various magazines. and biography.
 He and Dr. Oz coauthor a daily newspaper column in a number of newspapers.